 Agincourt, Malvern, Highland Creek, West Hill, Woburn.

-Registered nurses for tracheostomy and respiratory care in Scarborough.
+Registered nurses for tracheostomy, wound care, and chronic disease in Scarborough.

 Mimico, Islington, Kingsway, Humber Bay, New Toronto.

-24-hour ventilator support and high-acuity nursing in Etobicoke.
+24-hour ventilator support and high-acuity home nursing in Etobicoke.

 Port Credit, Streetsville, Meadowvale, Erin Mills, Downtown Brampton, Oakville.

-Private duty nursing for ventilator-dependent patients in Peel and Halton Regions.
+Private duty nursing across Peel and Halton Regions.

 Markham, Richmond Hill, Vaughan, Thornhill, Aurora, Newmarket.

-Concierge nursing services for complex respiratory care in York Region.
+Concierge nursing for complex respiratory and post-surgical care in York Region.

 Not sure if we cover your area?
-We serve the entire Greater Toronto Area including Durham Region, Halton Region (Oakville, Burlington), and premium neighborhoods throughout Toronto.
+We serve the entire GTA including Durham Region, Halton Region, and premium neighborhoods throughout Toronto.

 We fill that gap with Registered Nurses who've worked in critical care units across Canada.
 These aren't new grads learning on your loved one.
 They're experienced ICU nurses who know what a normal chest rise looks like on mechanical ventilation, who can suction a trach without causing a vasovagal response, and who understand when it's safe to wean oxygen versus when you need to call respiratory therapy.
 They've managed patients on BiPAP, CPAP, invasive ventilation, and high-flow nasal cannula.
 They know the difference between position-dependent desaturation and true respiratory distress.

-For families managing long-term ventilation programs (LTV), Transitional Home Ventilation support, or post-ICU recovery, you need someone who speaks the same language as your respirologist and your discharge planner.
-When the CCAC coordinator talks about "backup rate" and "pressure support," you need to know what that means for your mom's comfort overnight.
+For families managing long-term ventilation, post-ICU recovery, complex wound care, IV antibiotic therapy, palliative care at home, or chronic disease management, you need someone who speaks the same language as your respirologist, your oncologist, or your discharge planner.
 We translate the medical terminology into decisions you can make with confidence.
-We also work with ALS patients, spinal cord injuries, and anyone requiring complex continuing care at home who can't afford to have an amateur managing their airway.
+We also work with ALS patients, spinal cord injuries, and anyone requiring complex continuing care at home who can't afford to have an amateur managing their clinical needs.

-We prioritize transparency because your trust matters.
+Important: Toronto ProRN is a private-pay service only.
+Families pay privately, out of pocket, for our services.
+OHIP does not cover private duty nursing.
+We do not bill or accept insurance.
 We encourage all clients to verify nursing credentials through the official CNO Registry.
 Every nurse we refer is licensed and authorized to practice in Ontario without restrictions.
 You're not just hiring a warm body with a certificate.
 You're hiring someone who can keep your loved one safe when everything goes wrong at 3 AM.

 An ICU nurse has specialized training in critical care including mechanical ventilation, hemodynamic monitoring, and life-support equipment management.
 They've worked in Intensive Care Units where patients are on ventilators, vasopressors, and continuous telemetry.
 A regular home care RN might have excellent wound care skills but won't know how to troubleshoot a ventilator alarm or recognize early respiratory decompensation.
 For ventilator-dependent patients or high-acuity needs, you need someone who's managed similar patients in a hospital ICU setting.

-For urgent, high-acuity needs like ventilator management or tracheostomy support within the Greater Toronto Area, we aim to match you with a qualified RN within 24 to 48 hours.
+For urgent, high-acuity needs like ventilator management, tracheostomy support, or hospital discharge coverage within the Greater Toronto Area, we aim to match you with a qualified RN within 24 to 48 hours.
 If your loved one is being discharged from hospital soon, contact us as early as possible so we can arrange coverage before discharge day.
 Non-urgent consultations or staffing for lower-acuity needs can typically be arranged within three to five business days.
-We understand time matters when dealing with complex respiratory conditions.

 Our hourly rates cover the nurse's time, clinical expertise, and travel within the GTA.
 Rates vary based on the complexity of care required (ventilator management costs more than medication administration), shift timing (overnight shifts have premium rates), and notice period.
 We'll provide transparent pricing during your initial consultation.
-Additional costs might include specialized equipment rental, supplies, or training sessions for family members.
+Additional costs might include specialized equipment rental, supplies, or family training sessions.
 There are no hidden fees and we don't charge markups on medical supplies.

 Safety is paramount.
 Every registered nurse we refer is in good standing with the College of Nurses of Ontario.
 Use the CNO registry to confirm the license status of any nursing professional before they enter your home.

 Tell us about your loved one's needs.
-We respond within 1 hour for urgent ventilator care and ICU nursing requests in the Toronto area.
+We respond within 1 hour for urgent ventilator care, post-surgical coverage, and high-acuity nursing requests in the Toronto area.

 Toronto, North York, Scarborough, Etobicoke, Mississauga, Oakville, Markham, Richmond Hill, Vaughan, Brampton.
 Specialized service in Yorkville, Rosedale, Forest Hill, and Bridle Path.